Pineapler/VirtualOrc/notes.md

 - [X] Move phone UI to world space
 - [X] Move client dialogue UI to world space

-# Other mods?

-- [ ] SkipCutscenes
-  - Intro skip already implemented as part of this mod, could be migrated
-  - Add option to auto skip "perfect" cutscene
-  - Add option to auto skip story cutscenes? idk, I like these but some people might want the option.
-- [ ] SetGirlCostume
-  - Currently costume is set in `VipMassageGameSystem.CheckCostume()` based on heart level.
-  - Instead have these as unlocked costumes and let the player choose on massage begin.
-  - Figure out how to get the clothes used in the built-in clothing settings

 # Notes

 - OrcTouchingHand.cs has cam/mouse raycast logic